 When the project is done by a team, the team should produce a joint report but each team member needs to submit an individual student profile.

-At the end of the project, students will need to write a report to introduce, describe and evaluate their work.
+At the end of the project, students will need to create a report to introduce, describe and evaluate their work.
 This could be in written report format, a powerpoint, video or a series of blog posts for example.

 Tips to help your students create a CREST project report: